 Postponed to April to August 2021

 Influenced in equal measure by historical artefacts and concepts of modern art and architecture, Thea Djordjadze’s sculptural works are characterised by formal ruptures and an idiosyncratic material aesthetic.
 By combining materials such as plaster, metal, rubber, textiles, wood or papier-mâché, Djordjadze creates fragmentary spatial settings in which she reformulates the classic display – vitrine, plinth, framing and pedestal – as a recurrent theme in her work.
-Starting on 10 September 2020, the Gropius Bau will present existing and newly created works by the Berlin-based artist in its spaces, among them the so-called Schliemann Saal, once home to Heinrich Schliemann’s excavated archaeological findings between 1881 and 1885.
+Starting in April 2021, the Gropius Bau will present existing and newly created works by the Berlin-based artist in its spaces, among them the so-called Schliemann Saal, once home to Heinrich Schliemann’s excavated archaeological findings between 1881 and 1885.
 Drawing on the history of the Gropius Bau, Djordjadze’s works and interventions will engage in a dialogue with these historical spaces.
 The exhibition marks the beginning of a series of artistic presentations dealing with the history of archaeological exhibitions at the Gropius Bau.

 Curated by Julienne Lorz